- Home

 -

 Yes!
 Each candidate must have 25 petitions, verified by the Supervisor of Elections Office.
-We ask that you submit more than the required amount if more than one of your petitions is not certified.
+We ask that you submit more than the required amount just in case one or more of your petitions is not certified.

 - Who will see my election documents?